facebook/docusaurus/website/docs/using-plugins.md

 ## Passing options to Docusaurus plugins via preset

 If you initialized your site using the classic template, you do not have to specify plugin options individually in your `docusaurus.config.js`.
-To provide the neccesary fields to certain plugins, i.e. `trackingID` for `@docusaurus/plugin-google-analytics`, pass them in the preset field, like this:
+To provide the neccesary fields to certain plugins, i.e. `customCss` for `@docusaurus/theme-classic`, pass them in the preset field, like this:

 ```js
 // docusaurus.config.js